 This course introduces students to Microsoft Outlook.
 Students will learn how to organize and manage emails, schedule appointments, create and manage task and contact records, and customize Outlook.
 (Apportionment)

-Business Math for Office Technology Provides coverage of personal and business-related mathematics as well as reviewing the basic operations of arithmetic.
+Provides coverage of personal and business-related mathematics as well as reviewing the basic operations of arithmetic.
 (Apportionment)